 This one day conference combines discussion panels of Australia's leading publishers, each with expert advice on Children's Picture Books, Chapter and Middle Grade Fiction, Illustration and Young Adult Novels.
-There is also the opportunity to book a fifteen minute one-on-one assessment with a publisher of your choice (based on availability), including a "publisher check-list feedback form" on your manuscript.
-Or book yourself into one of our professional development workshops that will build and enhance your creative career.
+There is also the opportunity to book a fifteen minute one-to-one assessment with a publisher of your choice (based on availability) to discuss your manuscript.
+Or book yourself into one of our professional development workshops or masterclass that will build and enhance your creative career.

 Do you need a complete manuscript to attend the conference?

 No. You don't need a completed manuscript to attend the conference.
 This is your chance to meet and hear from Australian publishers; current trends, advice on publishing, what publishers are looking for etc.

 Each assessment costs $80.
 A KidLitVic Manuscript Assessment is a fifteen minute one-to-one meeting with an attending publisher of your choice, to discuss your manuscript.
 Each publisher has their own style of providing feedback.
 This may be oral or written or both.
 We advise that you take notes during your assessment meeting.
 Paid assessments are ONLY available to conference attendees.

 How do I submit my work for the assessments?